|Academic Year of Entry||2023/24|

 To be considered for admission, you must satisfy the General Entrance Requirements.

 An admission interview is required for applicants to the Social Work major.
 Interview priority will be given to applicants who have exhibited promising performance in public examinations and/or extra-curricular activities.
-A reference from your school principal supporting your academic and non-academic performance and providing evidence of your personal qualities, community participation and sustained involvement in extra-curricular and co-curricular activities are desirable to support your application.
+Strong evidence of your personal qualities, community participation and sustained involvement in extra-curricular and co-curricular activities are desirable to support your application.

 During their first year, students will study a broad range of Gateway Education (GE), College core and Departmental requirement courses.